Ganeshvs-13/GCU-2050-WEBSITE/README.md

 # GCU-2050-WEBSITE
-this ia  a future ready project that we are going to build..
+this ia  a future ready project that we are going to build....